-We have audited the accompanying Financial Statements of Anant Raj Infrastructure Private Limited ("the Company"), which comprise the Balance sheet as at March 31, 2022, the Statement of Profit and Loss, (including the Statement of Other Comprehensive Income) the Statement of changes in Equity and the Statement of Cash Flow for the year then ended on that date, and a summary of significant accounting policies and other explanatory information (hereinafter referred to as the "Financial Statements").
+We have audited the accompanying financial statements of Anant Raj Infrastructure Limited (formerly known as Anant Raj Infrastructure Private Limited) ("the Company"), which comprise the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss (including Other Comprehensive Income/Loss), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2022, its loss, including other comprehensive income, change in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act.
+2013 ("the Act") in the manner so required and give a true and fair view-conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended. ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, the loss and total comprehensive income/(loss), changes in equity and its cash flows for the year ended on that date.

-Basis for Opinion
+Basis of Opinion

-We conducted our audit of the Financial Statements in accordance with the Standards on Auditing (SAs), as specified under Section 143(10) of the Act.
+We conducted our audit of the Financial Statements in accordance with the Sundards on Auditing specified under section 143(10) of the Act (SAs).
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the 'Code of Ethics' issued by the Institute of Chartered Accountants of India ("ICAI") together with the Independence requirements that are relevant to our audit of the financial statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
+We are independent of the Company in accordance with the Code of Istics issued by the Institute of Chartered Accountants of India (ICAI) together with the independence requirements that are relevant to our audit of the Financial Statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical reconsibilities in accordance with these requirements and the ICAI's Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Financial Statements.